annasphere/annasphere/README.md

 # 👋 Hi, I'm Anna.

- 👩🏻‍💻 `I am a Full-Stack Web Developer`
+ `I am a Full-Stack Web Developer.`

 I design and build systems that connect every part of e-commerce businesses, from branding, storefronts and suppliers to fulfillment and automation.
 I build brands from the ground up and create connected workflows that make operations run effortlessly.